-- 5.4.1 Trees shall be selected for growing habits that are appropriate for the location, and for the intended function (privacy buffer, shade, etc.).
-Consideration shall be given to rooting space, crown height and canopy spread at maturity in order not to interfere with structures, sidewalks, utility lines (above- and below-ground), signs, lights, and other elements. - 5.4.2 When appropriate, soil tests shall be performed and serve as reference for plant species selection. - 5.4.3 Deciduous trees, at the time of planting, shall be fully branched and have a minimum caliper of 2 inches.
-When trees will be used for screening, buffering, or other purposes where a larger tree is desirable, the Planning Board may stipulate a larger caliper, such as 2-1/2 to 3-1/2 inches. - 5.4.4 Evergreen trees, at the time of planting, shall be fully branched and have a minimum height of 5 feet.
-When trees will be used for screening, buffering, or other purposes where a larger tree is desirable, the Planning Board may stipulate a taller tree, such as one 7 to 9 feet tall. - 5.4.5 Shrubs, at the time of planting, shall be fully branched and have a minimum height of $2\frac{1}{2}$ feet, except for shrubs intended to be shorter or those used for ground cover. - 5.4.6 All proposed plantings shall be appropriate for the soils, drainage, hardiness zone, climate and other conditions of the site.
-Particular attention shall be paid to tolerance to potential road salt and other deicing treatments. - 5.4.7 Plant materials shall be of specimen quality conforming to the most recent version of the American Standards for Nursery Stock (ANSI) and be pest free.
-Plant materials shall be guaranteed for at least two growing seasons or two years, whichever is greater.
-Plant materials that die or are in poor condition during the 2-year warranty period shall be replaced. - 5.4.8 Unless otherwise approved, trees shall be selected from the approved list of tree species, included in Appendix B Approved Tree Species. - 5.4.9 Species on the current Prohibited or Restricted Invasive Plant Species Lists maintained by the NH Department of Agriculture shall not be planted. - 5.4.10 Species shall not be planted that are a known host for an insect or disease pest of concern for the region.
+- 5.4.1 Deciduous trees, at the time of planting, shall be fully branched and have a minimum caliper of 2 inches. - 5.4.2 Evergreen trees, at the time of planting, shall be fully branched and have a minimum height of 5 feet. - 5.4.3 Shrubs, at the time of planting, shall be fully branched and have a minimum height of 21/2 feet. - 5.4.4 All proposed plantings shall be appropriate for the soils, drainage, hardiness zone, climate and other conditions of the site.
+Particular attention shall be paid to tolerance to potential road salt and other deicing treatments. - 5.4.2 Plant materials shall be of specimen quality conforming to the most recent version of the American Standards for Nursery Stock (ANSI) Standard for Nursery Stock and be pest free.
+Plant materials shall be guaranteed for at least two growing seasons. - 5.4.3 Trees shall be selected from the approved list of tree species, included in Appendix # - 5.4.4 Species on the current Prohibited or Restricted Invasive Plant Species Lists maintained by the NH Department of Agriculture shall not be planted. - 5.4.5 Species shall not be planted that are a host for an insect or disease pest of concern for the region. - 5.4.6 Trees shall be selected for growing habits that are appropriate for the location.
+Consideration shall be given to rooting space, crown height and canopy spread at maturity in order not to interfere with structures, sidewalks, utility lines (aboveand below-ground), signs, lights, and other elements.